gauditech/gaudi-docs/docs/core-concepts/actions.md

 }
 ```

-Each `entrypoint` can also specify an alias using `as` attribute.
+Each `entrypoint` can also specify an alias using `as` attribute which is used as a default alias for endpoint without one.

 Nested entrypoints create nested context.
 Aliases created in parent contexts are visible in child contexts.
-Shadowing of aliases in parent contexts is not allowed and an error will be thrown.
+Shadowing of aliases from parent contexts is not allowed and an error will be thrown.

 An entrypoint alias is visible in contexts of single-cardinality endpoints, as well as in nested entrypoints.